awslabs/aws-c-io/README.md

 2. Execute and maintain a task scheduler
 3. Maintain an opaque data store for consumers

-The threading model for a channel (see below) is pinned to the thread of the event loop.
-Each event-loop implementation provides a API to move a cross-thread call into the event-loop thread if necessary.
+The threading model for a channel (see below) is pinned to the thread of the event-loop.
+Each event-loop implementation provides an API to move a cross-thread call into the event-loop thread if necessary.

 ### Channels and Slots
 A channel is simply a container that drives the slots.
 It is responsible for providing an interface